wp-plugins/register-plus-redux/readme.txt

 = Why does Register Plus Redux require WordPress 3.3+ = Prior to WordPress 3.2, WordPress required PHP 4, version 3.2 bumped up the requirement to PHP 5 (specifically PHP 5.2).
 Register Plus Redux has been built specifically against PHP 5, functions and features may not function properly in PHP 4 or older.
 WordPress 3.3 included the full jQuery UI library, previously Register Plus Redux had to include its own copy for the Datepicker widget.

+= Why does Register Plus Redux require WordPress 3.5+ = Register Plus Redux uses WP_User_Query meta queries which was a developer feature added in WordPress 3.5.

 = Can you add a feature to change the width of the Registration Form? / How you change the width of the Registration Form? = You can use the Custom Register CSS (found in Register Plus Redux's settings) to specify the width of the Registration form via CSS.
 Specifically the code follows:
 `#login { width: 500px; }`